Is UPS Cheaper Than USPS? 2025 Price, Speed & Surcharges

 Let’s cut to the chase.
 Here’s a quick cheat sheet for understanding the cost differences:

-• USPS is usually cheaper for: Small, lightweight packages (under 2 pounds), shipping to residential addresses, PO boxes, and for services like flat rate and overnight delivery.
+• USPS is usually cheaper for: Small or lightweight packages (under 5 lbs), shipping to residential addresses or PO boxes, and for services like flat rate and overnight delivery.

-• UPS is often cheaper for: Large, heavy packages (over 10 pounds), especially for ground delivery.
-Their per pound rates become more competitive as weight increases.
+• UPS is often cheaper for: Large, heavy packages (over 10 lbs), especially for ground delivery.
+Their rates become more competitive as weight increases.

 To get the exact price for your shipment, the best method is always to compare rates side by side using a free tool like the Online Shipping Calculator.

-Small Packages (Under 2 lbs): USPS Usually Wins
+Small Packages (1 to 5 lbs): USPS Usually Wins

 Heavy Packages (Over 10 lbs): UPS Takes the Lead